nealhayden/Lake-Champlain-Monitoring/README.md

 Department of Environmental Conservation: [Lake Champlain Long Term Monitoring Project](https://dec.vermont.gov/watershed/lakes-ponds/monitor/lake-champlain)

 ### Data Exploration
--- The correlation  for various water quality parameters with the amount of chlorophyll are plotted in the historams below.
-The relationship between phosphorus and chlorophyll is fairly strong.
+-- The correlations between various water quality parameters and the amount of chlorophyll are plotted below.
+The number of stations in each histogram bin is on the y axis.
+The relationship between total phosphorus and chlorophyll is fairly strong.
 ![Correlations with chlorophyll](Correlations.JPG)